digital-asset/daml/docs/source/daml/reference/packages.rst

 ..
 SPDX-License-Identifier: Apache-2.0

-Reference: Daml packages
+Reference: Daml Packages
 ########################

 This page gives reference information on Daml package dependencies.

-Building Daml archives
+Building Daml Archives
 **********************

 When a Daml project is compiled, the compiler produces a `Daml archive`.
 These are platform-independent packages of compiled Daml code that can be uploaded to a Daml ledger or imported in other Daml projects.